Accessibility Options

 The children in this study were able to take the ideas they learned about how cities are developed and convert them into a logical map using a concept called spatial thinking.

 Just as the children were asked to do in the "fill in the map" problem, geospatial sciences will require you to examine our world and non-spatial data in a way that you may have never examined it before.
-The ability to think spatially about problem and reason the answer over a geographic area is something you have done all of your life, but now we are going to put it into a focused practice.
+The ability to think spatially about a problem and reason the answer over a geographic area is something you have done all of your life, but now we are going to put it into a focused practice.
 Spatial thinking requires the ability to draw upon your past experiences and apply them to a new problem utilizing space, the distribution of objects in the real world, and a means of representing those objects.
 In terms of spatial thinking, we define space as the understanding of measurement systems and how they are applied practically in the world.
-Understanding space is not just knowing that a mile is 5,280 feet, but comprehending how far a mile walk is, how long it would take you, and the cost to get there (as there is cost to everything we do in life, most often measured in time and money).
-In Chapter Two, we will learn how we measure the Earth and represent it in maps and globes and how we use a defined system of labels and location to navigate our world.
+Understanding space is not just knowing that a mile is 5,280 feet, but comprehending how far a mile walk is, how long it would take you, and the cost to get there (as there is a cost to everything we do in life, most often measured in time and money).
+In Chapter Two, we will learn how we measure the Earth and represent it in maps and globes and how we use a defined system of labels and locations to navigate our world.
 Being able to convert the knowledge you gain in that chapter in regards to how we measure the Earth to what it means in regards to the spatial distribution of objects is at the core of spatial thinking.

 Looking at our example with Charlie and Don, the GIS produced a map with the most likely area in the middle and the least likely areas on the outside.
-In reality, Los Angeles does not have red and blue areas painted to match the map exactly, instead the GIS produced a data layer which was drawn on top of a map of the city.
+In reality, Los Angeles does not have red and blue areas painted to match the map exactly, instead, the GIS produced a data layer which was drawn on top of a map of the city.
 Once the colors were on the map, the solution became clear.
 Charlie was able to take the crime distribution map represented as single points and turn it into a probability map.
 His ability to combine space, representation, and analysis is how he was able to help his brother solve the problem.

 This class will challenge you in two ways: first, you will be asked to learn fundamental ideas in geospatial sciences, things like how we measure the Earth and how we define different kinds of spatial data, understanding not just the definitions of the required vocabulary, but really comprehend how the ideas were formed and what that means to you as a geospatial scientist; and second, learn a GIS software suite, not just the basics like how to fill tools in and how to save data in the proper places, but to really understand what the tool is trying to accomplish and what it means for you in the course of solving problems.
 In lab, you will be asked (over and over, mind you) to read the help blurb for a GIS tool, summarize what the tool does, what you think the outcome of the tool will be based on the inputs you are providing, and then examine the output data layer.
-Learning GIS is not just memorizing how to fill in tool dialog boxes, but instead really understanding how the tool will transform you data and what that means in the overall analysis.
-Charlie didn't just see a series of points on a map, he was able to see a pattern in those point and use math and the GIS to provide him an answer that we normally would not have any way to place on a map.
+Learning GIS is not just memorizing how to fill in tool dialog boxes, but instead really understanding how the tool will transform your data and what that means in the overall analysis.
+Charlie didn't just see a series of points on a map, he was able to see a pattern in those points and use math and the GIS to provide him an answer that we normally would not have any way to place on a map.
 He was able to think spatially to understand space, represent locations on a map, and analyze the potential areas, producing a map where he and his brother were able to solve the crime and look like superheroes (which, if you have never watched the show, is pretty much the plot line to every single episode).

 Reading Concept Quiz